wp-plugins/wp-imageflow2/readme.txt

 Display nice looking ImageFlow galleries within posts and pages.
 Link each image to either a Lightbox preview or an external URL.
 The Lightbox pop-up supports cycling through all the photos - left/right arrows appear when hovering over the photos.
 Supports multiple instances of the galleries on a single page.

+This is a very light script that uses the basic JQuery library;

 There are two ways to insert a WP-ImageFlow2 gallery:

-1. Use the built-in Wordpress gallery use the shortcode [wp-imageflow2]
+1. Use the built-in Wordpress media library use the shortcode [wp-imageflow2]
 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]

 You can configure the background color, text color, container width and choose black or white for the scrollbar.
 Auto-rotation of the images is now supported.

-When using the built in Wordpress gallery, the photo title will be displayed below each image.
+When using the built in Wordpress library, the photo title will be displayed below each image.
 When using a subfolder gallery, the image name will be displayed below each image.

 For a built-in gallery, the image may link to either the large size image or an external url.